TWChennai/gocd-git-path-material-plugin/README.md

 ### Constructing path expressions

-This plugin relies on underlying the underlying Git command line to interpret path expressions.
+This plugin relies on the underlying Git CLI to interpret path expressions.
 For that reason, you can construct almost any expression you could do with a [git pathspec](https://git-scm.com/docs/gitglossary#Documentation/gitglossary.txt-aiddefpathspecapathspec) including
 * including certain paths